STAGECOACH MOUNTAIN RANCH

 Community Marketplace

-SMR will create a mixed-use, walkable community marketplace tailored to the needs of the Stagecoach community.
-Featuring amenities such as a community retail market, office space, a gas station, and a daycare center, all to be adjacent to a 14-acre community park.
+SMR will create a mixed-use, community marketplace tailored to the needs of the Stagecoach community.
+Featuring amenities such as a community retail market, office space, a gas station, and space for a daycare center, all to be adjacent to a 14-acre community park.
 Additionally, public parking will be provided for a potential future regional ride-share program or shuttle service, which aligns with the recommendations of the 2017 Stagecoach Community Plan.

 14 ACRE COMMUNITY PARK